-Don't laugh -- these things do happen, however little sense they make.
-Why else would Sun Microsystems (Nasdaq: JAVA ) have bothered to change its ticker from SUNW to JAVA last year?
+Don't laugh -- these things do happen, however little sense they might make.
+Why else would Sun Microsystems have bothered to change its ticker from SUNW to JAVA in 2008?
 The change makes very little practical difference, but JAVA is just easier to remember, and it ties into one of Sun's most prized products: the Java programming language.

-You can bet that Natus Medical (Nasdaq: BABY ) thought long and hard to land the BABY ticker.
+You can bet that Natus Medical (NASDAQ:NTUS) thought long and hard to land the BABY ticker.
 NATS or NTUS would have worked fine, but the company specializes in newborn-care products.
 There's an emotional hook on that BABY.
 Is that enough to make you buy a stock you'd otherwise pass over?
 Hard to say, but Natus doesn't lose anything by taking that chance.
-Can't hurt, might help.

 Some unexpected tickers have more trite explanations.
-NYSE Euronext (NYSE: NYX ) should by all accounts want the NYSE ticker, except that the NYSE doesn't offer four-letter tickers.
-To claim the NYSE moniker, it would need to register with competitor Nasdaq OMX's (Nasdaq:NDAQ) stock exchange.
+NYSE Euronext should by all accounts want the NYSE ticker, except that the NYSE doesn't offer four-letter tickers.
+To claim the NYSE moniker, it would need to register with competitor Nasdaq OMX's (NASDAQ:NDAQ) stock exchange.
 That irony would simply be too rich.

 The companies don't really mean to confuse us, but history and tradition just worked out this way.
-And just imagine the massive confusion that would ensue if those two Coke entities ever attempted to swap tickers -- a giant with a $100 billion market cap and over $500 million in daily trading would take the place of a $490 million minnow that shifts less than $1 million worth of shares each day.
-One day's worth of fat-fingered KO trades would move the entire bottling company's share base into new hands.
+And just imagine the massive confusion that would ensue if those two Coke entities ever attempted to swap tickers -- a giant with a $200 billion market cap and over $400 million in daily trading volumes would take the place of a $2 billion minnow that shifts less than $8 million worth of shares each day.
+One day's worth of fat-fingered KO trades would move one-fifth of the bottling company's share base into new hands.